 Federal and state laws protect and rewards whistleblowers who report accurate information of fraud to the government.
-Individuals may receive up to 30% of the amount recovered.
+Individuals may receive up to 30 percent of the amount recovered.

 Whistleblowers are essential in exposing corporate fraud and corruption.
 These individuals have shined a light on some of the largest corporate and government crimes—including Enron, Wells Fargo, and the Flint Water crisis—by reporting illegal behavior committed by organizations to the government.

-If you need to report fraud, you can speak with our qui tam attorneys confidentially.
+If you need to report fraud, contact us for a free, confidential consultation.
 They will help determine if you are eligible for a lawsuit.

 Tenet Healthcare (2016) — $84.4 Million